High patient engagement: what matters most now

 Promote the humanitarian

-Talking of a common cause, humanitarianism is arguably the heart of all medical research; yet, researchers time and time again fail to fully make use of it when it comes to patient retention.
+Talking of a common cause, humanitarianism is arguably the heart of all clinical research; yet, research sites time and time again fail to fully make use of it when it comes to patient retention.
 Recent research by the University of Bristol shows that people are more willing to participate in causes that hit close to home.
-Everyone is a humanitarian in some way or another, so it’s up to researchers to find out and promote principles that speak to level on this basic level.
+Everyone is a humanitarian in some way or another, so it’s up to research sites to find out and promote principles that speak to level on this basic level.